IIIF/api/source/api/content-state/0.2/index.md

 The content state data structure must allow the client to load the resources required, and present a particular part of the resource to the user.
 While _load Manifest M_ is the simplest case, a more specific state would provide more detail, for example:

-* _load Manifest M, navigate to Canvas C, and zoom in to xywh=X,Y,W,H_
+* _load Manifest M, navigate to Canvas C, and zoom in to the region defined by xywh=X,Y,W,H_
-* _load manifest M, navigate such that Range R is selected, and start playing the time-based canvas C within Range R at time t=T_
+* _load Manifest M, navigate such that Range R is selected, and start playing the time-based canvas C within Range R at time t=T_

-Such a description can be expressed in purely IIIF terms, as an Annotation that targets the intended part of the resource.
+Such a description can be expressed as an Annotation that targets the intended part of the resource.

 ### 2.1.
 Annotation Model for Content State